Outsourcing vs Outstaffing: What To Choose?

 Content

-Outsourcing software development has grown in popularity as it has proven to be a fast and flexible way to kick off a project.
-Furthermore, very little involvement and onboarding are required.
+Outsourcing software development has grown in popularity as it has proven to be a fast and flexible way for outsourcing companies to kick off a project.
+Furthermore, very little involvement and onboarding of external teams are required.

 Because the firm you outsource to functions as a temporary team for a specific project, often, your in-house team doesn’t even require IT staff.
 Implementing this approach can be time-consuming initially, but it’s by far the most cost-effective solution in the long run.

-According to a recent Deloitte survey, 70% of participants reported that they use outsourcing as a cost-cutting tool.
-Another 40% stated that outsourcing provides organizational flexibility in regard to remote work and fast-paced digitalization.
+According to a recent Deloitte survey, 70% of participants reported that they use outsourcing services as a cost-cutting tool.
+Another 40% stated that an outsourcing service provides organizational flexibility in regard to remote work and fast-paced digitalization.

 Organizations are becoming more comfortable with virtual meetings, signing contracts without a formal handshake, substituting physical training with online sessions, and celebrating triumphant projects via virtual cocktail parties.